zanata/zanata-jenkins-plugin/docs/configuration/build-step/install-cli.md

-### Things to note
-Most likely you will need to install [Credentials Binding Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Credentials+Binding+Plugin).
+_NOTE:_ You will need to install [Credentials Binding Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Credentials+Binding+Plugin) to use this option.

 ### Zanata CLI Installation